 The keyboard takes some time to get used to but once you do, typing is enjoyable.
 You get the numeric pad but also a rather small arrow and function keys.
 The layout can be a problem, making typing somewhat slow until you get used to it.
-ZenBook 15 features a ScreenPad, which is a full touch display in the place of the touchpad.
+ZenBook 15 features a ScreenPad, which is a full-touch display in the place of the touchpad.

 It offers solid general performance.
 As a secondary display, it comes with solid brightness and contrast but also a grainy image.
 The main display is a 1080p unit with narrow bezels on all sides.
 It offers average brightness, excellent contrast, and solid colors.
 Viewing angles are wide but there’s a bit of backlight bleeding present.
 Overall, it’s pretty good but not great.

 The performance is superb.
-Powerful CPU and lots of RAM are suited for almost any task.
+The powerful CPU and lots of RAM are suited for almost any task.
 You can do everything aside from advanced video editing.
 You can edit videos on this model, but if you want the best it’s better to get a proper workstation.
 The inclusion of GTX 1650 Max-Q allows for some light to moderate gaming, which is another plus.

 The MSI Prestige 15 A10SC-010 is one of the best laptops made by MSI.
-It comes with powerful internals that includes i7-10710u CPU, 32 GB of RAM, and 1TB SSD.
+It comes with powerful internals that includes an i7-10710u CPU, 32 GB of RAM, and a 1TB SSD.
 The GTX 1650 is also present, allowing for some gaming in between working sessions.
 The build quality is solid but below the ZenBook 15.
 Rigidity is lower and the chassis can flex quite easily.